-11 brilliant players that Man Utd missed out on under Ed Woodward
+11 brilliant players Man Utd missed out on under Ed Woodward

-While Manchester United have struggled on the pitch following Sir Alex Ferguson’s retirement in 2013, they’ve also faced plenty of problems in the transfer market.
+While Manchester United have struggled on the pitch following Sir Alex Ferguson’s retirement in 2013, they also faced plenty of problems in the transfer market.

-Ed Woodward replaced David Gill as United’s chief executive in the same summer and has come in for heavy criticism from sections of the fanbase in the last eight-and-a-half years.
+Ed Woodward replaced David Gill as United’s chief executive in the same summer and came in for heavy criticism from sections of the fanbase during his nine-year tenure at Old Trafford.

 David Moyes was desperate to secure a top-class central midfielder in the summer of 2013 and United launched numerous bids for Fabregas.

 Woodward left their tour of Australia to attend to what was described as “urgent transfer business”, but the summer-long saga came to nothing.